 This is one in the long list of reasons why you should be looking at a local, independent roaster to get your beans from.

 My rule of thumb is to drink brewed coffee 2-30 days post-roast and ideally before 10 days and to drink espresso 5-30 days post-roast and ideally before 15 days.
 I mention that it’s sometimes acceptable to drink a coffee mere minutes after the roasting process.

 I can’t give more specific figures because it varies by coffee.
 Some coffees are ready within the hour and some will taste foul unless you give them at least 3 days.
 There’s no hard or set rule for this.

 They will take the work out of it for you.
-You can even grab a brew and and have a chat at a lot of places.
-If there’s one thing people who roast their coffee for a living love, it’s to talk about coffee.
+You can even grab a brew and have a chat at a lot of places and if there’s one thing people who roast their coffee for a living love, it’s to talk about coffee.

 The question of delaying your coffee going stale is more one of not messing up.
 You can’t prolong the shelf life of your coffee beans, but you sure can ruin them pretty quickly.

 The first step is to grind your beans fresh.

 The oxidation process works on surface area.
 Crush up your beans and the air will make them stale many orders of magnitude faster.
 You should take care to not leave your ground coffee even 10-20 minutes until you brew for the same reason.